alephmembeth/game-studies-pst/readme.md

-# Planescape: Torment
+# “A Cloak of Letters”

-This is a repository for a paper about _Planescape: Torment_ by Lukas Daniel Klausner and me.
+This is a repository for the paper “‘A Cloak of Letters’ – Exploring Philosophical Dialogues in Digital Games Through Planescape: Torment” by Lukas Daniel Klausner and me.

 - `/analysis` contains a Jupyter Notebook (version 7.4.4) for analysis with Python (version 3.9.12).